GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/0_index.typ

 Ultimately, the simulator could offer a more pleasant dynamic visualization of the movement of sources and sensors.
 Furthermore, the handling of dynamic scenes follows a simple step-based approach that discretizes the movement of objects in time.
 The addition of modern dynamic simulation techniques (@rosen_interactive_2020, @cao_interactive_2016, @schissler_interactive_2017) could make this pipeline even more relevant to robotics.
+Finally, the simulator's scope has been delimited to auditory cues and sound processing.
+The incorporation of a 3D visual rendering engine could transform the existing platform into a true multi-modal platform for a more complete simulation.
+Such an endeavor would however require an significant additional engineering effort.

 The entire code base of our simulator is freely available under the GPLv3 license #footnote[#link("https://gitlab.inria.fr/robotlearn/rl-audio-nav")].